wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-get-started/includes/6-interact-spfx-web-parts.md

 ## Summary

-In this unit, you'll learn how to interact with Framework-based client-side web parts in a SharePoint Online modern site collection.
+In this unit, you learned how to interact with Framework-based client-side web parts in a SharePoint Online modern site collection.